lpereira/gomoku/README.md

-This is an experiment to determine how well Go will perform on embedded devices, where a port of existing compilers would prove to be actually more complicated due to the different expectations from platforms supported by gc and devices with very few kilobytes of RAM.
+This is an experiment to determine how well Go will perform on embedded devices, where a port of existing compilers would prove to be actually more complicated due to the different expectations from platforms supported by gc: devices with severe memory restrictions and without virtual memory.

-The bulk of the compiler has been written in a day (April 1st, 2017), but in reality, it's the author's second attempt at doing so.
-The lexer, parser, and type system are part of the standard library already, so it was just the matter of tying everything together.
+The bulk of the compiler has been written in a day (April 1st, 2017), The lexer, parser, and type system are part of the standard library already, so it was just the matter of tying everything together.

 The generated code still doesn't compile: only the input program itself